twosixlabs/armory/README.md

 case for this would be to run test cases using pytest.
 After completion of the command the container will be removed.

-Note: Since ARMORY launches Docker containers, the python package must be ran on system host.
+Note: Since ARMORY launches Docker containers, the python package must be ran on system host (i.e. not inside of a docker container).

 ### Example usage:
 ```